 The mail-order diabetes supplies included in the National Mail-Order Program are:

-- blood sugar test strips
+- blood glucose test strips

 - lancet devices